 For years, World of Tanks has been the go-to game for epic battles featuring historically accurate armored vehicles.
 Climb into a multi-ton behemoth equipped with a powerful cannon and do battle alongside and against tankers from all over the world.
-World of Tanks on Xbox was built from the ground up for consoles to offer explosive encounters and strategic showdowns.
+World of Tanks on Console was built from the ground up for consoles to offer explosive encounters and strategic showdowns.

 Below are some of the most common questions we've received from our community; hopefully you'll find one of your questions answered below.
 As always, we encourage you to visit the World of Tanks Official Forum to ask any other questions to the growing community.
 Roll out!